Video Storytelling for the Web Fall 2019Craig Newmark Graduate School of Journalism at CUNY, JOUR73251

 I want you to succeed, but I will not tolerate last-minute excuses.

 Job interviews, work obligations, computer problems, routine medical appointments, meetings with advisers, transportation issues, and even scheduled source interviews are not valid reasons for missing class.
 These excuses, err, reasons will be considered an unexcused absence.
 Only a severe personal illness or family emergencies are valid reasons for missing a class — and you’ll need to provide a written excuse and documentation before I’ll consider them.
-I will only consider a written excuse from a doctor in the NYC area that you have visited personally.

 If you’re not in class, in your seat and present 10 minutes after we begin, it will be recorded as an absence/missed class.